kopytjuk/kopytjuk.github.io/_posts/2021-09-13-wrapping-cpp-algorithms.md

 }
 ```

-After a successful compilation you have a `.so` (Unix) or `.dll` (Windows) which you can import in any Python script.
+After a successful compilation a `.so` (Unix) or `.dll` (Windows) shared library is available, which can be imported into any Python module.

 ### Python

-On the Python side you can do "whatever you want".
-You may call `step()` methon in a loop and record the results.
-You may instantiate the algorithm multiple times and run with same data and several parameters, parametrize it on the fly etc ...
+On the Python side the possibilities are endless.
+A developer may call `step()` methon in a loop and record the results.
+Alternatively one may instantiate the algorithm multiple times and run with same data and several parameters, parametrize it on the fly etc ...

 ```python
 import random